 With the size of the herd, the huge mass of seals has now attracted the fear-invoking Great White Shark.
 Signs are for sale that say, “Welcome to Chatham – summer home of the Great White Shark”.
 Seals are a favorite of Sharks and the Great White has made their presence known in the water off of Chatham.

-During the 2014 season, 68 Great Whites in Chatham, MA were tagged off of the waters of Chatham, MA.
+During the 2014 season, 68 great whites were tagged off of the waters of Chatham, MA.
 While seals are their preferred meal, the sharks’ numbers do not mitigate the huge herd of seals.
-The tagging of the Great Whites is an effort to better understand their behavior.
+The tagging of the great whites is an effort to better understand their behavior.
 Dr. Greg Skomal and his team are leading the effort to this end.

 The Gray Seals and the Great Whites have increased visitors’ curiosity increasingly over the past 5 years.
 The seals are easily spotted; however, Great Whites are elusive at best.
 Spotter planes are used to help Dr. Skomal find and tag the Great Whites.
 Swimming near or around seals is NOT recommended because of the shark attraction.